pritiislam/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 AWS/ Postgres/ ETL

-Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis
+The purpose of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine program.
+The Amazon Vine Program

 Results: Using bulleted lists and images of DataFrames as support, address the following questions: